 Microsoft Azure Research Award is Granted for our Research

 We have been awarded a Microsoft Azure sponsorship with a value of $20,000.00 for using state-of-the-art cloud services provided by Microsoft for our research!

 This award enables us to access Azure NC-based Virtual Machine instances which are powered by NVIDIA Tesla® K80 GPUs and provide the computing power required to accelerate the most demanding high-performance computing (HPC) and AI workloads.
 Cloud computing lets you spend more time on your research, providing all the computing you need, exactly when you need it.
 Whether it’s a computer with more memory, a cluster with thousands of cores, a big data platform, an internet of things solution, or open-source machine learning at scale, you can achieve more using the cloud.
-Microsoft Azure for Research awards offer large allocations of cloud computing for your research project, and already supports hundreds of researchers worldwide across all domains.
+Microsoft Azure for Research awards offer large allocations of cloud computing for your research project, and already support hundreds of researchers worldwide across all domains.